MassMesh/blog/_posts/2019-04-14-wireless-community-networks-in-action.markdown

 categories: research
 ---

 [Wireless community networks (WCNs)](https://communitytechnology.github.io/docs/cck/introduction/about-community-wireless/) provide a viable alternative to corporate or municipal wireless networks.
-They grow by installing wireless hardware in households and on rooftops that recieve *and* broadcast Internet signal. **In a WCN, everyone on the network is a participant rather than an idle consumer.** While a network where everyone is a participant may sound radical or even far-fetched, there are many projects under active development in the United States that exemplify its feasibility.
+They grow by installing wireless hardware in households and on rooftops that recieve *and* broadcast Internet signal. **In a WCN, everyone on the network is a contributor rather than simply an idle consumer.** While a network where everyone is a contributor may sound radical or even far-fetched, there are many projects under active development in the United States that exemplify its feasibility.
 These projects tend to focus on closing the [digital divide](https://en.wikipedia.org/wiki/Digital_divide), and provide models for those of us trying to build community owned internet infrastructure in our own cities.
 I have compiled a (probably incomplete) list of these projects and some key aspects of their story.

 ## 1. Detroit Community Technology Project